bezverec/tif2jp2/README.md

 **Goals:** a practical, fast, no-nonsense archival path from TIFF to JP2 while staying compatible with common JP2 readers, while not sacrificing acrhival level quality (FADGI, Metamorfoze, Czech national standard: NDK).

 # Notice
 Only Windows version has been tested so far.
-My very first very subjective benchmark results: *(your results may vary significantly)*
+My very first very subjective benchmark results on Windows 11 with AVX2 enabled: *(your results may vary significantly)*

 - tif2jp2 v0.1.0
 - Kakadu v8.4.1